GooseXP/Amoeba/README.md

 Usage
 Run Amoeba by simply entering its name in the terminal: amoeba
 The program will start and continuously learn and adapt its knowledge of Linux strings.
-It will execute commands, capture their output, and adjust its string length based on performance.
 To stop the program, use Ctrl+C.

 Data Storage
 Amoeba stores learned data in two files: